Teacher Training in Brattleboro, Vermont

 joins us from Ann Arbor, Michigan to teach Latin.
 Annabelle Allen

 (la maestra loca) from New Orleans, LA will teach Spanish for elementary and middle school students, Grant Boulanger

-, ACTFL Teacher of the Year finalist and Minnesota Teacher of the Year will teach intermediate Spanish, and Elissa McLean of Express Fluency will teach beginner Spanish for adults.
+, ACTFL Teacher of the Year finalist and Minnesota Teacher of the Year will teach beginner Spanish, and Rebecca Lynch Nichols from Portland, Maine will teach intermediate Spanish.
 Tina Hargaden

 of Portland, OR will teach French.
 Teacher meetings in the afternoons will provide context and greater understanding of the skills involved in this way of teaching as well as guided practice and coaching.
 Latin teachers will have a special track of workshops with Justin Slocum Bailey.